rust-lang/rfcs/text/0000-freeze.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-`Freeze` is a new marker trait, similar to `Send` and `Sync`, that is intended to only be implemented for types which have no direct interior mutability, and are therefore safe to place in read only memory.
+`Freeze` is a new marker trait, similar to `Send` and `Sync`, that is only implemented for types which have no direct interior mutability, and are therefore safe to place in read only memory.

 ## What types are `Freeze`?